fheahdythdr/ClientFlagOptimizer/README.md

 It has to be the raw URL that gives the raw JSON, like raw github urls.

-If you want some configs, go to [my fflag repo](https://github.com/fheahdythdr/fflags)

 If you want to use local settings, just do file:///path/to/json (ex. file:///C:\CFO\custom_settings.json)

 You are able to directly clone a raw JSON url for ease of use by typing mcsf and entering a URL.